ngokli/ducts/README.md

 ---:| :----
 1.0 | Initial release
 1.1 | Added this block of comments
-2.0 | Using a 64-bit `uint_64` instead of an array to store the room structure.
+2.0 | Using a 64-bit `uint64_t` instead of an array to store the room structure.
 This limits `width*length` to 64.
 Credit for the idea to [Pathikrit Bhowmick](https://github.com/pathikrit/Quora-Challenges/).
 The original problem description doesn't include any size limits, but I still feel silly for not thinking of this myself.
 2.1 | Performance bug fix: No longer continuing to search after reaching the end room.
 But it turns out, this is still slower than version 1.
-I had thought copying the whole room structure (as a single `uint_64`) onto the stack when recursing would help avoid data hazards in the processor.
+I had thought copying the whole room structure (as a single `uint64_t`) onto the stack when recursing would help avoid data hazards in the processor.
 But it seems there are much bigger bottlenecks: possibly the function calls themselves, branching, and multiplication in position calculation.
 Will have to give the compiler some more help!
 Perhaps handling the search in a loop instead of a recursive function call would help reduce dependencies?
 Also, now that the array structure is copied at every search level, the search could easily be given to several threads.
+3.0 | 3.0 Replace position struct with a `uint64_t` bitmask into the room structure.
+Exactly one bit is set in a position bitmask at any time.
+Finally, something faster than version 1!
+But only about 25% faster.

 # How to run